akumar21021/ART-356-Interaction-Deisgn-2/README.md

 people feel safer and more in control?
 3. Can you think of other times when silence or lack of feedback caused confusion or mistakes?

+# Chapter 5 – Reflection on *Human Error?
+No, Bad Design* (Part 1)

+In Chapter 5, Don Norman explains that what we often call **human error** is usually **bad design**.
+When people make mistakes, it’s not because they are careless or lazy—it’s because the product or system didn’t guide them clearly or help them recover.
+Norman says good design should expect people to make slips and mistakes and make it easy to fix them.

+He describes two main types of errors:
+- **Slips** – when you mean to do the right thing but press or move the wrong way.
+- **Mistakes** – when you think you’re doing the right thing but misunderstood how something works.

+Good design helps people recover from both.
+That could mean adding an **undo** button, showing a **warning message**, or saving your work automatically so you don’t lose progress.

+### My Reflection

+As someone on the **high-functioning autism spectrum**, I deal with fine motor challenges every day.
+One example is **belts**.
+I find it hard to line up the buckle and get the pin through the right hole.
+I prefer **magnetic belts** or **elastic belts** that are already fixed to the pants.
+Those designs remove the need for small, precise hand movements—they make life simpler and more inclusive.
+According to Norman, that’s exactly what human-centered design should do: make the product fit the user, not the

+other way around.

+Another example is **toothpaste**.
+Squeezing the tube neatly is messy for most people, but especially hard for me.
+Putting the cap back and closing it is another challenge.
+A **toothpaste dispenser** solves this problem for everyone.
+It gives the right amount, keeps the sink clean, and takes away frustration.
+That’s not a “lazy” solution—it shows how good design can remove the chance of error.

+My mom often says, *“A good workman doesn’t blame his tools.”*
+That’s what many people are taught in our culture—we’re trained to adjust, not complain.
+But Norman helps me see it differently.
+If something doesn’t work well for people, the **design** should improve, not the person.

+Finally, I really appreciate tools that plan for recovery.
+Programs like **Adobe Creative Cloud** or **Autodesk** save work automatically.
+Even if the software crashes, I know I can get my work back.
+That gives me confidence to explore new features and take risks.
+It’s a great example of **error recovery**, not **error blame**.

+---

+### In Short

+Good design accepts that people make mistakes.
+It gives clear feedback, prevents errors when possible, and helps users recover quickly.

+Designers shouldn’t ask people to “just be more careful”—they should make products that care for the people using them.

+---

+## Thought Questions

+1. Why do you think so many people blame themselves instead of blaming bad design when things go wrong?
+2. How could small, everyday tools—like belts, toothpaste tubes, or kitchen items—be redesigned to make life easier for everyone?
+3. What features in your favorite apps or tools help you recover when something goes wrong?
+How do they make you feel?